A photo of an Asian man screaming at the camera and hitting the desk to represent the topic of the article - 24 Ways To Manage Anger

 Can you compromise?

 If for one reason or another, you feel: that compromising is a sign of failure; and/or that the easiest way to get your way is to intimidate others through the expression of anger.
 Then you might have had an upbringing where you saw this happen growing up.
-In which case, working on this underlying experience will help you control your anger in the future.
+In this case, working on this underlying experience will help you control your anger in the future.

 For most people, having a difference of opinion is no big deal.
 But for a few, their opinion is the only right opinion.
 As such, they might see someone who is openly stating a different opinion as a challenge to their authority.
 For these kinds of people, they have a strong need to be in control and/or a fragile sense of self and self-esteem.